cvvergara/gmt-OSGeoLive/doc/rst/source/GMT_Docs.rst

 command line with ``C -sFONTPATH=/path/to/fontdir``.
 Ghostscript, which is invoked by :doc:`psconvert`, does not depend on file names.
-It will automatically find the relevant font files by their PostScript-names and embed and subset them in PDF-files.
+It will automatically find the relevant font files by their *PostScript* names and embed and subset them in PDF-files.
 This is quite convenient as the document can be displayed and printed even on other computers when the font is not available locally.
 There is no need to convert your fonts as Ghostscript can handle